moorepants/application-materials/research-statement.rst

 I am interested in identifying practical controllers for devices, robots, and vehicles which encode feed-forward and feedback control such that the combined human/machine system has nearly identical motion to an able-bodied human.
-My current focus is on improving balancing while standing and walking with lower limb prostheses and exoskeletons.
+My current focus is on improving balance while standing and walking with lower limb prostheses and exoskeletons.
 To do this my research currently has three primary foci: